-Making ends meet can be difficult, even with full-time work, particularly if you live in a big, expensive city like Toronto or Vancouver.
+Making ends meet can be difficult, particularly if you live in a big, expensive city like Toronto or Vancouver.
+The cost of living is increasing, and salaries are not always keeping up.
+To cover expenses, more and more people have started taken on part-time jobs.

 But not all part-time jobs are created equal.
-Here are some suggestions that can pay better than average and offer other advantages as well.
+Here are 12 surprisingly high-paying part-time jobs.

-Web Designer: Time lists the pay for web designers at $20-$150, so at the upper end you can do quite well for yourself.
-Josh Lindenmuth, CIO with the payroll company Payce, Inc. tells Time her know one designer who earns over $15,000 a month on the side.
+Web designer: Web designers can earn between $20-$150 per hour.
+In the aforementioned Time article, Josh Lindenmuth, CIO with the payroll company Payce, Inc. describes a designer who earns over $15,000 a month on the side.
 “Designers with strong portfolios can make incredible money, particularly if they team up with small website marketing firms that build/maintain websites for small- and medium- (sized) businesses,” Lindenmuth says.

 Waiter: There’s a reason actors and musicians make their livings as waiters.
 It pays the bills.
 It’s pretty much impossible to average out what servers make, considering how widely it ranges but suffice to say that if you get a good gig, you can do really well on minimum wage plus tips, certainly topping $20 an hour.
 One bar waitress I know made $100,000 a year.
 But that was full time.
 Don’t be crazy.